How can you gauge customer interest?

 Utilizing contact scoring

-The purpose of this tactic is to enable you to deliver the right messages, to the right customers, at right time, and at scale.
+The purpose of this tactic is to enable you to deliver the right messages, to the right customers, at the right time and the right scale.
 For example, you might want to send a loyalty offer to those with a higher score, whereas you’d probably want to enter lower-scoring customers into a re-engagement program.

 Once you’ve set up contact scoring, you can create rules to work with segments and automations that are triggered when certain scores are met.
 This will be different for every business, so the platform is designed to be super flexible – your imagination is the limit.